neondatabase/website/content/docs/introduction.md

 title: Neon documentation
 ---

-Neon is open-source serverless Postgres built for the cloud.
+Neon is serverless Postgres built for the cloud.
 Neon separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and more.

 ## Get started

-Refer to our _Get started_ documentation to get up and running with Neon in just a few minutes.
+Refer to our _Get started_ documentation to get up and running in just a few minutes.
 You will learn how to:

 - [Sign up](/docs/get-started-with-neon/signing-up)
 - [Create your first project](/docs/get-started-with-neon/setting-up-a-project)